 Riding and training careers are most frequently found in niche areas such as horse showing or horse racing.
 Trainers and riders must be particularly well attuned to equine behavioral signals to ensure their safety when working with young and potentially unpredictable animals.
 The jockey role is a particularly high-risk position, though those who are successful at the top level can be very well compensated for their efforts.

 Those with a knack for marketing and sales can find a number of options that will allow them to utilize those skills in the equine industry.
 Positions include those involved with selling equipment, pharmaceuticals, feed, tack, insurance, and more.
 Sales skills are highly transferable, and a good salesperson can readily transition from one area to another.
 A successful salesperson can earn extremely high levels of compensation, as performance-based payment and bonuses are common.
 Veterinary pharmaceutical sales representatives tend to earn top dollar.

 Careers in the horse racing industry can range from administrative positions to those working directly with racehorses on a hands-on basis.
 Administrative roles include bookkeeper, steward, and racing secretary.
 Roles that involve daily contact with horses include groom, outrider, and trainer.
 Those who work for very successful stables can earn much higher salaries than average, as the stable staff is often given a bonus based on the purse money won by their runners.

 There are quite a few career paths that do not fall neatly into the previously mentioned categories.
 Here are some additional equine career paths of note:

 Equine Internships & Job Sites

-Don’t forget that there are many equine internship options that help students gain valuable hands-on experience in the horse industry.
+Don’t forget that many equine internship options help students gain valuable hands-on experience in the horse industry.
 These opportunities also serve as one of the best ways to network with industry professionals and get leads on potential job openings.
-There are also many equine job search sites that cater to those seeking horse industry careers.
+Many equine job search sites cater to those seeking horse industry careers.